rust-lang/rfcs/text/2497-if-let-chains.md

 [Appendix B.2]: #appendix-b2

 Many participants in the survey opined that the proposed syntax was consistent with current Rust.
-They though that this was positive.
+They thought that this was positive.

 1. > It is the *only* option consistent with what we have today and expect once we learn about `let PATTERN = EXPR`.